Website complaints visibility and accessibility

 An organisation’s website is an important channel in the complaints management process - for making complaint processes visible and accessible to the public, customers and staff.

-The Australian Standard, Guidelines for complaint management in organizations (AS/NZS 10002:2014) provides that information about an organisation’s complaints process should be readily available.
+The Australian Standard, Guidelines for complaint management in organizations (AS 10002:2022) provides that information about an organization’s complaints process should be readily available.

 The Local Government Regulation 2012 requires councils to ensure the public can inspect the complaints process including related policy and procedures on their websites.